brenoman/bank_analyzer/README.md

     Train the second model (CatBoost) with:
         rake ml:traincb

-Note: The second model (CatBoost) provides predictions in the form of a percentage chance of the transaction being fraudulent.
+Note: The second model (CatBoost) provides predictions in the form of a percentage chance of the transaction being fraudulent (and the comparator considers >0.75).

 ## Making Predictions